 You've looked at dozens of samples for your new countertops.
-After deliberating on all the colors, textures, and maintenance involved, you've finally settled on the material and are done with your countertop decisions.
-Well, not quite.
+After deliberating on all the colors, textures, and maintenance involved, you've finally settled on the material.

-While picking the right material for your countertops is a task all its own, it is the edge that you will find to be one of the most prominent features.
-It is what you and your friends and family will gather around, sit next to, lean against, and bump into every time you’re in the kitchen.
+While picking the right material for your countertop is a task all its own, the edge is one of the most prominent features.
+The countertop edge is what you, your friends, and your family will gather around, sit next to, lean against, and bump into every time you’re in the kitchen.

 Since granite and quartz are the two most popular materials for kitchen countertops today, let’s focus on the edge treatments available for these.